KarmaDeb/LockLogin2/README.md

 over it.
 Any change can be voted in [RedDo discord](https://discord.gg/77p8KZNfqE).
 <br>
-LockLogin has also multi-language support, so you can search on the official [plugin repository](https://reddo.es/panel/locklogin/?tag=lang) (in construction) for any language you need or even you can search for [community modules](https://reddo.es/panel/locklogin/?tag=module) and [official modules](https://reddo.es/panel/locklogin/modules) to extend the plugin functionalities and security.
+LockLogin has also multi-language support, so you can search on the official [official resources](https://forum.karmadev.es/resources/categories/official.2/) for any official language or module you need or even you can search for [community modules](https://forum.karmadev.es/resources/categories/module.12/) and [community translations](https://forum.karmadev.es/resources/categories/translation.11/) to extend the plugin functionalities and security.

+<small>* Every community resource can be installed from game by using the LockLogin resource-manager command (lrm)</small>

 # API
 LockLogin API was made to avoid external plugins access it, for security reasons, so no external plugin is